Aviah/one-click-django-server/README.md

 # one-click-django-server
-A set of scripts to auto install a django website server on ubuntu machine
+A set of scripts to auto install a django website on a single server ubuntu machine The site is configured for the most common requirments of a django website:
+1. Web server: Nginx for media, and as a proxy to Apache2 mod-wsgi
+2. Database: MySql
+3. Basic iptables firewall
+4. Initial project directories and files
+5. Git repository
+6. Django configuration for media & static files
+7. Django logging, debug log and production log
+8. Django file based cache
+9. Optional password protect the site with Apache auth
+10. Switching to and from a maintenance page

+There are also a few useful command line aliases (site-up, site-maintenance, firewall-up etc)

 ## Intro
 Tutorial with a real site